guitarvydas/t2t/README.md

 This approach creates *many* nano-syntaxes within a single problem domain.
 Many programmers think that this creates too much thinking and too much learning.
-I counter that *any* interesting problem requires lots of thinking and learning.
+I counter that *any* interesting problem requires lots of thinking and learning, anyway.
 Using General Purpose Programming languages tends to hide and obfuscate the fruits of such thinking - readers need to reverse-engineer code in order to understand what the original designer was thinking and wanted to accomplish.
-When the original code is written using many little high-level SCNs, the design intent[^1] can be captured in a rigorous manner and alleviates future readers from having to reverse-engineer the code.
+When the original code is written using many little high-level SCNs, the design intent[^1] can be captured in a rigorous manner and alleviates future readers from having to reverse-engineer the code as much.

 I suspect that the approach of using many little SCNs is tainted by the reality that - until recently - creating DSLs was considered to be an